This is a subtrope of The Smurfette Principle:

 Up until relatively recently, female artists who achieved any sort of fame in their day usually were taught by their fathers.
 This was certainly true in the Renaissance: Artemisia Gentileschi is a good example.
 As a bonus, compare how big her article is to her father's.

-Averted by Julia Gillard, the current Australian Prime Minister.
+Averted by Julia Gillard, the former Australian Prime Minister who chose other methods.